IBM/SalesEnablement-L3-Guidance/docs/using MkDocs/02 Clone your git repository.md

-First, you need to create a local copy of your IBM GitRepostory.
+First, you need to create a local copy of your IBM Git Repository.

+Note, there Visual Studio Code does have a wizard that will allow you to perform this setup when it is first started or when you open a new **Window** from the **File** menu option.
+Using that feature should eliminate the steps below.

 1. Open a terminal on your Mac.
 2. Create a working directory for your repositories.